jpark-dev/nwitter/README.md

 iii.
 Once registered, go to your [firebase console](https://console.firebase.google.com/) and create a new project.
 Name it as 'nwitter'

-iiii.
+iv.
 Once created, add a new app called 'Nwitter' and check the information under the 'Firebase SDK Snippet'.

+v.
+Make sure to read how firebase storage works, pay attention to the pricing scheme as google may charge you for the amount of data used.

 ### 3. Filling empty values with credentials from firebase